htcondor/htcondor/docs/users-manual/running-a-job-steps.rst

 later time, or it can give up and restart the job from the beginning on another machine in the pool.

-Since HTCondor’s remote system call features cannot be used with the vanilla universe, access to the job’s input and output files becomes a concern.
+Since HTCondor's remote system call features cannot be used with the vanilla universe, access to the job's input and output files becomes a concern.
 One option is for HTCondor to rely on a shared file system, such as NFS or AFS.
 Alternatively, HTCondor has a mechanism for transferring files on behalf of the user.
 In this case, HTCondor will